If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 3. Learn Some French

 In France, more than in other European countries, it is a really good idea to learn some basic words and phrases in the language.
-People working in hotels and most of those in restaurants will speak at least some English, but there can be those that resent having to speak in English – understandably in my opinion!
+People working in hotels and most of those in restaurants will speak at least some English, but there can be those who resent having to speak in English – understandably in my opinion!

 So, learn the basics like hello, please, thank you, etc. And if that’s all you can say in French, I’d recommend checking if someone speaks English (Excusez-moi, parlez-vous anglaise?) before you ask them something in English, and then to thank them if they do.
 It’s much better to ask and not assume, and you’ll find most people are willing to help you if asked politely.